0marSater/devOpsTask/README.md

 Some notes you should consider on point 3
 --------------------------------------------
-In case of creating EKS and deploy helm cahrt on it, first
+In case of creating EKS and deploy helm chart on it, first:
 1) Create an IAM group with following permissions:
 - AmazonEKSClusterPolicy
 - AmazonEKSWorkerNodePolicy